benjaminjack/benjaminjack.github.io/_posts/2016-01-02-el-capitan-biocomputing.md

 ---
-title: Setting Up El Capitan (or Sierra) for Biocomputing
+title: Setting up El Capitan (or Sierra) for biocomputing
 author: Benjamin R. Jack
 layout: post
 excerpt: I recently wiped my Macbook Pro and reinstalled Mac OS X El Capitan.
 I did this for several reasons, but mostly because I was thoroughly frustrated with MacPorts and wanted to switch to Homebrew (more on that later).
 To cleanly rid my laptop of MacPorts, I started with a fresh copy of El Capitan.
 This guide describes the steps I took to configure El Capitan for biocomputing.